 The Trouble With ‘Interactive’ Programs

-Touch tanks and “swim-with” programs allow the public to pet, kiss, or even “ride” dolphins.
-Such programs invade the animals’ already diminished worlds and are intrusive, stressful, and even dangerous for the animals, as well as being risky for human participants, too.
-Visitors to Connecticut’s Mystic Aquarium can pay to “paint” with belugas and the facility shamelessly spins the profitable program as “enriching” for the whales.
+Touch tanks as well as “swim with dolphins” and “paint with dolphins” programs allow the public to pet, kiss, paint with, or even ride these animals.
+Such programs invade their already diminished worlds and are intrusive, stressful, and even dangerous for them, as well as being risky for human participants.

-Even programs that enable people to swim with dolphins in the wild can be invasive.
-Boats and swimmers may chase, harass, and scare animals, upsetting their natural feeding, resting, migrating, and playing behavior.
+Even programs that enable people to swim with dolphins in nature can be invasive.
+Boats and swimmers may chase, harass, and scare them, interfering with their natural feeding, resting, migrating, and playing behavior.

 Poor Government Regulations

-Captive marine mammals have some federal protections in the United States, but enforcement is lax.
-The U.S. Department of Agriculture has 126 inspectors responsible for inspecting 10,433 facilities every year, and even chronic violators are rarely assessed fines or meaningful penalties.
+Captive marine mammals have some federal protections in the U.S., but enforcement is lax.
+There are simply too many animal exhibitors for the limited number of U.S. Department of Agriculture inspectors—as of February 2020, there were 104 inspectors for 12,851 facilities.
+Even when exhibitors are cited for violating the federal Animal Welfare Act, they’re rarely assessed fines or meaningful penalties.

 Keeping Dolphins Free

-Governments around the world are recognizing that dolphins, orcas, and other cetaceans do not belong in tanks.
-Chile, Costa Rica, and Croatia all have banned the keeping of cetaceans in captivity.
-In 2013, India’s Ministry of Environment & Forests banned the keeping of captive dolphins for public entertainment.
+Governments around the world are also recognizing that dolphins (including orcas) and other cetaceans do not belong in tanks.
+Canada, Chile, Costa Rica, and Croatia have all banned the practice of keeping cetaceans in captivity.
+In 2013, India’s Ministry of Environment & Forests banned the practice of keeping dolphins captive for public entertainment.
 Other countries, including Brazil, Luxembourg, Nicaragua, and Norway, have highly restrictive standards that make it nearly impossible to keep cetaceans in captivity.
 The last dolphinarium in the U.K. closed more than 20 years ago.

 What You Can Do

-Please don’t visit marine parks, zoos, or aquariums that keep ocean animals in captivity.
-Encourage your local aquarium to create more space for rehabilitating (and releasing) injured wildlife by refusing to breed or bring in any more animals.
+Please don’t visit marine parks, and never buy tickets to roadside zoos or aquariums that keep ocean animals in captivity.
+Encourage your local aquarium to create more space for rehabilitating (and releasing) injured wildlife by refusing to breed more animals.